groverus/Systems-Puzzle-Weblogs/README.md

 Imagine you work for a company that has a web server running.
 It's highly important to the company's success that the web server is highly available to ensure a great user experience.
 Unfortunately, the company currently doesn't have data about the availability of the web server.
 To fix this, they have tasked an engineer to build a pipeline that processes the logs of the web server, and stores the results in a database.
 Data scientists can then query the database to analyze the availability of the system.
 The engineer came up with the following solution:
 - The logs are ingested into a RabbitMQ queue (for the purpose of this challenge, this is done via reading a given log file with a Python script - in reality, the logs would be sent straight from the webserver)
 - A Python script reads the messages from the RabbitMQ queue, processes it, and stores the results in a PostgreSQL database
-- An application server built in Flask queries the database to calculate the percentage of GET requests that have failed
+- An application server built in Flask queries the database to calculate the percentage of GET requests that were successful
 - The application server can be accessed via an nginx web server All of this is developed with the Docker Engine, and put together with Docker Compose.